13 Best Nikon Lenses for Night Photography: (2023 Guide & Reviews)

 This was purchased primarily for Astrophotography.

-So I will primarily focus on why this is awesome for Astrophotography.
+So, I will primarily focus on why this is awesome for Astrophotography.

 So this is a very cheap and lightweight addition to any camera bag that opens up a whole world of possibilities for you in Astrophotography, but what makes it so good?

-Well, the key with any Astrophotography is to maximize the amount of light hitting your sensor, and this lens, in two ways, enables you to do that; firstly, it’s F 2.8, which is wide.
+Well, the key with astrophotography is to maximize the amount of light hitting your sensor, and this lens enables you to do that in two ways.

 And I think that’s almost necessary if you want to get good Astro shots, enabling your camera to pick up the maximum amount of light possible.